JacobJacob/tuyasmart_bizbundle_ios_doc/en/pages/activator/README.md

 **Note**

 The Wi-Fi device Activation process needs to obtain the  ssid of the current Wi-Fi , and the project needs to add the following permission statement in info.plist.
-Then create a CLLocationManager object, and call the requestWhenInUseAuthorization method.
+Then create a CLLocationManager object, and call the requestWhenInUseAuthorization method

 ```
 NSLocationAlwaysAndWhenInUseUsageDescription